dandevmd/laravel-bestPractices-envato/README.md

 - Filtering
 - Protecting routes and authorising request with token abilities
 - Implementing the correct connection between Request-> Controller-> Resource
+- Factory functions and bulk seed
+- Including related data to main model in the right way